‘Blue Flame’ Agave: Endless Supply of Free “Pups”

 The best time to plant your agave is in April or May when warm soil temperatures encourage root development.

-Whether you’ve recently planted an agave or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.
+Whether you’ve recently planted a “Blue Flame’ or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.

 How to Water